-- Five Temperament Ensemble: Phlegmatic
+- Five Temperament Ensemble: Phlegmatic.

 - I Know Madden Kombat: Bender makes fun of Andy for being on the wrestling team, but once pushed into a confrontation, Andy is able to use his wrestling techniques to take him down with ease.

-- Jerk with a Heart of Gold: He's deeply ashamed of his father's behavior and what he did to earn his said father's love.
+- Lovable Jock: What he is deep down.
+He's deeply ashamed of his father's behavior and what he did to earn his said father's love.

 - "Well Done, Son!"
 Guy: Andy outright states in an emotional breakdown that all his dad cares about is his son's win-loss ratio.

 Played by: Anthony Michael Hall

 "Your middle name is Ralph, as in puke, your birth date's March 12th, you're 5'9 and a half, you weigh 130 pounds and your social security number is 049380913."Brian Johnson is the stereotypical geeky, smart "brain" of the group.

 - Adorkable: He's the brainiest of the kids in detention, and is rather socially awkward.

 - Alone Among the Couples: He's the only one who is not romantically paired with anyone by the end of the film.

 - The B Grade: He gets a low mark in shop class, meaning he can't get the perfect A's he was striving for.